gwosc-tutorial/gwosc-catalog/docs/schema.md

     - `event_description`: (string; optional) Can be used for any user notes for a particular event.
 This appears in a box on the Event Detail View.
     - `detectors`: (list(string); optional) A list of detectors for which strain data should be publicly released for this event.
 This parameter is not necessary for groups outside the LVK.
+    - `gracedb_id`: (str; optional) The associated GraceDB superevent ID if any.
+    This is an optional key but we recommend adding it whenever possible.

 3. Search level